bartektempka/SysOp/README.md

 # SysOp
 AGH CS Operating Systems course laboratories

-Everything was done on MacOS Ventura
+Everything that could be done on MacOS was done on MacOS, everything else on Ubuntu (lab4)